Calonca/saveSession-ARKit-CoreML/README.md

-# saveSession-ARkit-CoreML
+# saveSession-ARKit-CoreML
-A project to show the possibility to save and load session in ARkit using CoreML, the end goal is to make a guided tours app the instructons, the code and a video showing how the app works will be uploaded shortly
+A project to show the possibility to save and load session in ARKit using CoreML, the end goal is to make a guided tours app the instructons, the code and a video showing how the app works will be uploaded shortly

 [Demo Video - on Youtube](will be uploaded shortly)